Farmers & Merchants Investments Inc. Sells 40 Shares of Thermo Fisher Scientific Inc. (NYSE:TMO)

-Farmers & Merchants Investments Inc. trimmed its position in shares of Thermo Fisher Scientific Inc. (NYSE:TMO – Free Report) by 1.0% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 3,796 shares of the medical research company’s stock after selling 40 shares during the quarter.
+Farmers & Merchants Investments Inc. reduced its holdings in Thermo Fisher Scientific Inc. (NYSE:TMO – Free Report) by 1.0% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The fund owned 3,796 shares of the medical research company’s stock after selling 40 shares during the period.
 Farmers & Merchants Investments Inc.’s holdings in Thermo Fisher Scientific were worth $1,981,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors also recently made changes to their positions in the company.
-Arrowstreet Capital Limited Partnership lifted its position in Thermo Fisher Scientific by 3.7% in the 1st quarter.
-Arrowstreet Capital Limited Partnership now owns 681,679 shares of the medical research company’s stock valued at $392,899,000 after acquiring an additional 24,376 shares in the last quarter.
-American Trust lifted its position in Thermo Fisher Scientific by 13.2% in the 1st quarter.
-American Trust now owns 6,743 shares of the medical research company’s stock valued at $3,886,000 after acquiring an additional 784 shares in the last quarter.
-Sterling Investment Management LLC bought a new stake in Thermo Fisher Scientific in the 2nd quarter valued at $1,074,000.
-Alta Capital Management LLC increased its stake in Thermo Fisher Scientific by 5.1% in the 2nd quarter.
-Alta Capital Management LLC now owns 88,286 shares of the medical research company’s stock valued at $46,064,000 after buying an additional 4,307 shares during the last quarter.
-Finally, First Manhattan CO.
-LLC. increased its stake in Thermo Fisher Scientific by 11.2% in the 1st quarter.
-First Manhattan CO.
-LLC. now owns 724,844 shares of the medical research company’s stock valued at $417,779,000 after buying an additional 72,792 shares during the last quarter.
-87.06% of the stock is owned by institutional investors.
+Several other institutional investors also recently modified their holdings of TMO.
+Bank Julius Baer & Co.
+Ltd Zurich increased its stake in shares of Thermo Fisher Scientific by 100,798.8% during the 2nd quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 406,539,228 shares of the medical research company’s stock worth $212,111,842,000 after purchasing an additional 406,136,310 shares during the last quarter.
+Moneta Group Investment Advisors LLC boosted its holdings in shares of Thermo Fisher Scientific by 104,536.8% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 8,355,245 shares of the medical research company’s stock worth $4,601,150,000 after buying an additional 8,347,260 shares during the period.
+Providence Capital Advisors LLC boosted its holdings in Thermo Fisher Scientific by 61,754.7% in the 1st quarter.
+Providence Capital Advisors LLC now owns 5,842,175 shares of the medical research company’s stock valued at $10,136,000 after purchasing an additional 5,832,730 shares during the period.
+Norges Bank bought a new stake in Thermo Fisher Scientific in the 4th quarter valued at about $3,105,677,000.
+Finally, Arthur M. Cohen & Associates LLC lifted its holdings in shares of Thermo Fisher Scientific by 30,904.9% during the 2nd quarter.
+Arthur M. Cohen & Associates LLC now owns 3,124,051 shares of the medical research company’s stock worth $5,209,000 after acquiring an additional 3,113,975 shares during the period.
+87.06% of the stock is currently owned by institutional investors and hedge funds.

-In related news, CFO Stephen Williamson sold 14,100 shares of the firm’s stock in a transaction that occurred on Tuesday, August 1st.
-The shares were sold at an average price of $550.00, for a total value of $7,755,000.00.
-Following the transaction, the chief financial officer now owns 27,393 shares of the company’s stock, valued at $15,066,150.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-In other news, CFO Stephen Williamson sold 14,100 shares of Thermo Fisher Scientific stock in a transaction that occurred on Tuesday, August 1st.
-The shares were sold at an average price of $550.00, for a total transaction of $7,755,000.00.
-Following the sale, the chief financial officer now owns 27,393 shares in the company, valued at $15,066,150.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, EVP Gianluca Pettiti sold 3,000 shares of the firm’s stock in a transaction on Wednesday, August 30th.
-The shares were sold at an average price of $557.77, for a total transaction of $1,673,310.00.
-Following the completion of the transaction, the executive vice president now directly owns 17,556 shares of the company’s stock, valued at $9,792,210.12.
+In other Thermo Fisher Scientific news, EVP Gianluca Pettiti sold 3,000 shares of Thermo Fisher Scientific stock in a transaction that occurred on Wednesday, August 30th.
+The stock was sold at an average price of $557.77, for a total value of $1,673,310.00.
+Following the transaction, the executive vice president now directly owns 17,556 shares in the company, valued at approximately $9,792,210.12.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+In other Thermo Fisher Scientific news, EVP Gianluca Pettiti sold 3,000 shares of the business’s stock in a transaction on Wednesday, August 30th.
+The stock was sold at an average price of $557.77, for a total transaction of $1,673,310.00.
+Following the sale, the executive vice president now directly owns 17,556 shares in the company, valued at $9,792,210.12.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, CEO Marc N. Casper sold 10,000 shares of the business’s stock in a transaction on Thursday, August 3rd.
+The stock was sold at an average price of $549.00, for a total value of $5,490,000.00.
+Following the completion of the transaction, the chief executive officer now directly owns 141,330 shares of the company’s stock, valued at $77,590,170.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 28,700 shares of company stock worth $15,799,270.
-Corporate insiders own 0.32% of the company’s stock.
+Insiders have sold a total of 28,700 shares of company stock valued at $15,799,270 over the last quarter.
+Company insiders own 0.32% of the company’s stock.

 Thermo Fisher Scientific Profile